dolivetree/documentation/language/advanced-concepts/ranges.md

 # Ranges

-In Deci, a range is all the numbers between two numbers.
+A range is all the numbers between two numbers.
 Let's see how you can work with ranges.

 ## Create a range